rancher/webhook/docs.md

 #### On Create

+##### Creator ID Annotation

+The annotation `field.cattle.io/creatorId` must be set to the Username of the User that initiated the request.

+If `field.cattle.io/noCreatorRBAC` annotation is set, `field.cattle.io/creatorId` cannot be set.

 ##### Data Directories

 Prevent the creation of new objects with an env var (under `spec.agentEnvVars`) with a name of `CATTLE_AGENT_VAR_DIR`.